tweqx/cicada-files/info dump.md

 Some anons also report that the 845145127.com server had other ports open : FTP, SSH (and "a XMPP client" and "S2S servers").
 The fact that a FTP server existed is confirmed by a recap pastebin from that time : https://pastebin.com/q4s2Jkfe (also found in that thread)
+This hackforums post also mentions its existence: https://hackforums.net/showthread.php?tid=2100188

 ## Second missing 2012 Seoul poster
 Supposed location of the second 2012 Seoul poster : https://www.youtube.com/watch?v=yUvK-fI0kZU

 For context, watch the other videos.

-## QR Code for the 2012 Arkansas poster
+## QR Code for the 2012 Miami poster
-The QR Code on the picture isn't readable. arkansas_qr_code.png is an attempt to re-create it manually.
+The QR Code on the picture isn't readable. miami_qr_code.png is an attempt to re-create it manually.
 It now correctly scans, however `zbarimg` indicate 10 errors.
 So, my recreation might not be perfect.